-On March 10, 2004, a settlement agreement between the Company and the Administration and the State ("the Settlement Agreement") was validated as a court decision.
-The Agreement concerns most of the real estate that was transferred to the Company in the asset transfer agreement signed prior to the start of the business operations of the Company.
+On March 10, 2004, a settlement agreement between the Company, the Administration and the State ("the Settlement Agreement") was validated as a court decision.
+The agreement concerns most of the real estate assets transferred to the Company under the asset transfer agreement signed for commencement of the Company's business activity.
 The Settlement Agreement stated that the assets remaining in the Company's possession have the status of capitalized lease, and subject to the execution of individual lease contacts, the Company will be entitled to make any transaction in the properties and to enhance them.
 The Agreement sets out a mechanism for payment to the Administration for enhancement actions in the properties (if undertaken), beyond the rights according to plans approved by 1993 as set out in the Agreement, at the rate of 51% of the increase in value of the property following the enhancement (and less part of amounts paid for a betterment levy, if paid).
 The Settlement Agreement also states that 17 assets must be returned to the State, through the Administration, on various dates (up to 2010), and on the terms laid down in the Settlement Agreement.

-As of the date of publication of this periodic report, the Company returned 15 properties to the ILA.
+As at the date of publication of this periodic report, the Company returned to 15 properties to the ILA.
 Two additional properties will be returned after the Company receives substitute properties, as provided in the Settlement Agreement.

-D. Sale of real estate assets
+D. Sale of real estate

-Following a new review by the Company's Management concerning the sale of the Company's real estate assets, the Board of Directors approved further sales of assets which are not active and/or which can be relatively easily vacated without incurring significant expenses, in accordance with a list presented to it from time to time.
+Following a new review by the Company's Management regarding the sale of the Company's real estate, the Board of Directors approved further sales of assets which are inactive and/or which can be relatively easily vacated without incurring significant expenses, in accordance with a list presented to it from time to time.
 The transition to the NGN allows the Company to increase the efficiency of the network and to sell some of the real estate assets that will be vacated as a result of the transition.
-During 2014, the Company sold 21 such properties, in a total area of 50,000 sq.m. of land and 30,000 sq.m. built up, for a total sum of approximately NIS 190 million.
+During 2015, the Company sold 16 such properties, on a total area of 30,000 sq.m. of land and 36,000 sq.m. built up, for a total sum of approximately NIS 273 million.

-According to Company estimates, the sale of real estate assets that are not active or that can easily be vacated without incurring significant expenses and for which the Company has no use after they are vacated, including real-estate assets that may be vacated and will become redundant following the transition to the NGN network, insofar as such assets are sold, may generate capital gains for the Company which may, in aggregate over the coming years, reach significant amounts estimated at hundreds of millions of shekels (before tax).
-It should be emphasized that this estimate also relates to real estate assets where no concrete decision has yet been made to sell them, and there is no certainty regarding the timing of their sale (insofar as they are sold); the estimate is based on appraisals prepared for some of the assets, some of which are not final or current, as well as to internal estimates prepared by the Company (including with respect to assets that were not appraised at all); likewise, the sale of some of the assets may involve difficulties, including if there is no demand or there are various planning limitations, and at this stage the Company is unable to foresee what consideration will be received when any of these real estate assets are actually sold or when they will be sold.
+According to Company estimates, the sale of real estate assets that are inactive or that can easily be vacated without incurring significant expenses and for which the Company has no use after they are vacated, including real estate assets that may be vacated and will become redundant following the transition to the NGN network, if such assets are sold, and the sale of assets in the sale and leaseback method, may generate capital gains for the Company which may, in aggregate over the coming years, reach significant amounts estimated at hundreds of millions of shekels (before tax).
+It should be emphasized that this estimate also relates to real estate assets where no concrete decision has yet been made to sell them, and there is no certainty regarding the timing of their sale (if any); the estimate is based on appraisals prepared for some of the assets, some of which are not final or current, as well as to internal estimates prepared by the Company (including with respect to assets that were not appraised at all); likewise, the sale of some of the assets may involve difficulties, including if there is no demand or there are various planning restrictions, and at this stage the Company is unable to foresee what consideration will be received when any of these real estate assets are actually sold or when they will be sold.